Dynatrace (DT)

 Dynatrace Trailing 12-Month Free Cash Flow Margin

-We were impressed by Dynatrace’s optimistic EPS guidance for next quarter, which blew past analysts’ expectations.
-We were also glad its full-year EPS guidance exceeded Wall Street’s estimates.
-On the other hand, its billings slightly missed.
-Overall, we think this was still a solid quarter with some key areas of upside.
-The stock traded up 10.9% to $56 immediately after reporting.
+It was great to see Dynatrace’s full-year EPS guidance top analysts’ expectations.
+We were also glad its EPS guidance for next quarter exceeded Wall Street’s estimates.
+Overall, we think this was a very solid quarter.
+The stock traded up 10% to $37.09 immediately following the results.

-Dynatrace’s price-to-sales ratio based on the next 12 months is 8.5x.
-Looking at the software landscape right now, Dynatrace trades at a pretty interesting price.
+Dynatrace’s price-to-sales ratio based on the next 12 months is 4.6x.
+When scanning the software space, Dynatrace trades at a fair valuation.
 For those confident in the business and its management team, this is a good time to invest.